 Besides being prepared in the event of an evacuation, there are several things you can do to physically protect your home from flooding.

-Have sewer or septic line check valves installed.
-These allow waste to be able to flow only one way which means that sewer waste will be unable to back up in and flood your home.
+- Have sewer or septic line check valves installed.
+These allow waste to be able to flow only one way which protects against sewage flooding your home.
 You can have a professional install these or go the DIY route.

 In addition to these tips, you should also make sure that appliances in your home are raised above the flood level as well.
 Water heaters, washing machines, air conditioners, etc. should all be raised above flood level, especially if they are in your basement.
 This can be as simple as putting your appliances up on cinder blocks to keep them off ground level.